eclipse-rap/org.eclipse.rap/releng/org.eclipse.rap.examples.build/README.md

 At the moment it generates three .war files that can be deployed in any web container: controlsdemo.war, rapdemo.war, workbenchdemo.war.

 The RAP Examples Demo requires bundles from additional projects.
-See below for instructions on how to add them to the .war files.
+These bundles need to be compiled externally and added to the .war file manually.

 * Google Maps:
   https://github.com/eclipsesource/rap-gmap